Where can I find technical help for the Corona-Warn-App?

-The app will help to curb the spread of COVID-19.
+The app should help to curb the spread of COVID-19.
 It documents the digital encounter between two smartphones.
 This allows the app to quickly inform you if you had contact with a person diagnosed with COVID-19.
 The faster you receive this information, the lower the risk that many people will become infected.
 That is why the app is an effective means of curbing the corona virus, along with hygiene measures such as hand washing, social distancing and using everyday face masks.
 The Federal Government supports the app because it serves the protection and health of the community.

 The Corona-Warn-App uses Bluetooth technology to measure the distance and duration of the encounter between people who have installed the app.
 The smartphones "remember" encounters if the criteria determined by the RKI on distance and time are met.
 The devices then exchange temporary encrypted random IDs.
 If people using the app test positive for the corona virus, they can inform other users on a voluntary basis.
 Then the random IDs of the person diagnosed with COVID-19 are made available to all people who are using the Corona-Warn-App.
 If you have installed the app, it will check whether you have had contact with the person diagnosed with COVID-19 for you.
 This check is only performed on your smartphone.
 If it is positive, the app will display a warning.
 At no point in time does this procedure allow connections to be made to you or your location.